The PNC Financial Services Group Inc. (PNC) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a -5.33% gain in the last 1 month and extending the period to 3 months gives it a -3.67%, and is -4.33% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.79% over the week and 2.45% over the month.
+The stock witnessed a 1.83% gain in the last 1 month and extending the period to 3 months gives it a -1.90%, and is 5.04% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.70% over the week and 2.56% over the month.

 The PNC Financial Services Group Inc. (PNC) Analyst Forecasts